-Canadian Will Gadd hit the headlines in 2015 when he became the first person in the world to ice climb Niagara Falls.
+Canadian Will Gadd hit the headlines when he became the first person in the world to ice climb Niagara Falls.
 With the 100mph water still thundering down by the side of him, the X-Games star climbed 45 metres of snow and ice to the top of the world famous waterfall.
 However, this is just one of the death defying challenges has made the ice climber, kayaker and paraglider a hero in the extreme sports world.
 Other adventures include flying a paramotor across the USA, winning the Ice Climbing World Cup and kayaking numerous first descents in North America.
 We speak to him about what he has learnt during some of his unique winter adventures…

 MY FAVOURITE CLIMB

 Is the next one.
 The past is nice, but it’s the future that is most exciting, fun, and spectacular to plan.
 I’m sure my next climb will be my favourite ever, or I wouldn’t be organising it.

 Every single one.
 The world is a massively complex and interesting place to be part of.
 Every time I go out climbing I have to adapt to the world, understand it, find the safe places, keeping teams safe, and come back.
 I’m always mentally fried after climbing or flying; if you’re not mentally tired after a day out in the mountains or doing anything important then you’re not thinking enough about it.

 YOU HAVEN’T LOST IF YOU TURN AROUND